 Many accountants and accounting students don’t have any first-hand auditing experience when they decide to sit for the CPA Exam, so if this describes you, you’re not alone!
 Current auditors will have a head start, but it’s nothing that can’t be overcome with determined, disciplined studying.

-The AUD and REG sections both tend to be “middle-of-the-road” as far as CPA Exam difficulty is concerned, with pass rates hovering around 50% for 2018.
+The AUD section tends to be “middle-of-the-road” as far as CPA Exam difficulty is concerned, with pass rates hovering around 50% for 2019.
 FAR had the lowest pass rate at 46%, and BEC had the highest at 60%.
 While the REG section also tends to hover around 50%, last year it jumped up to 56%, rivaling BEC’s high pass rate.
 These percentages shift a bit from year to year, but the CPA Exam sections’ relative difficulty historically has followed that trend.

 Take a more detailed look at CPA Exam pass rates, including seasonal trends.